trashbirdecology/luisdva.github.io/_posts/2018-08-02-set-the-breaks.md

 It looks like the _breaks_ argument that goes into the _scale_ */__ functions (fill, colour, linetype, shape, etc.) can not only be used to reorder items in the legend, but also to exclude them.
 I guess it rarely makes sense to have things on a plot with no corresponding legend entry, but I’m posting this to document this use-case and behavior of setting the breaks.
 Various other ggplot users were unaware of this, so I don’t feel too silly writing this post.

-The (legend guide) in the official Tidyverse ggplot2 documentation does not include the terms exclude, omit, or drop.
+The [legend Guide](http://ggplot2.tidyverse.org/reference/guide_legend.html){:target="_blank"} in the official Tidyverse ggplot2 documentation does not include the terms exclude, omit, or drop.
 Maybe there’s a good reason for this, but in any case I was feeling emboldened by a talk I saw at RStudio::conf about contributing to the Tidyverse, so I’ve created a pull request to incorporate an example like the one below into the documentation.

 Let’s try it out.